 Parental support is essential in raising student attainment.
 Empowering parents helps them to support their children and the school in raising standards.
 Orchard Mead Academy recognises the importance of parental engagement in the raising of student achievement and is actively building effective partnerships with parents.

-In 2018 to 2019 we are committed to build upon our communication with parents in the following ways:
+In we are committed to build upon our communication with parents in the following ways:

 - A monthly newsletter with important messages and exciting news about school